Personal protective equipment

 - A surgical mask helps stop germs in your nose and mouth from spreading.
 It can also keep you from breathing in some germs.

 - A special respiratory mask (respirator) forms a tight seal around your nose and mouth.
+An N95 respirator is an example of this type of equipment.
 It may be needed so that you do not breathe in small germs like tuberculosis bacteria or measles or chickenpox viruses.

 Clothing includes gowns, aprons, head covering, and shoe covers.